Orbital degeneracy loci and applications: Nilpotent orbits

 \subsubsection{Threefolds}

 If we want to construct threefolds with trivial canonical bundle, then we can use cases (1) to (9).
 In cases (3)-(6), the base variety $X$ must be a quadric of dimension $\ell_P+3$, and in cases (7)-(9), a projective space of this dimension.
 The line bundle $L$ must be the generator of the Picard group and the principal bundle can always be chosen to be the trivial one.
 But other choices are possible; if the structure group is $G=SL_e$ we need a rank $e$ vector bundle $E$ such that $\ad(E)\otimes L$ is generated by global sections, and $E=k\cO\oplus (e-k)\cO(1)$ is always a solution (by symmetry we may suppose that $2k\le e$).
-If the structure group is $G=Sp_4$ or $G=SO_5$ (recall the exceptional isomorphism $Sp_4\simeq Spin_5$, by which $\QQ^3 \cong \IGr(2,4)$), we need a vector bundle of rank $4$ or $5$ with an everywhere non-degenerate bilinear form, possibly with values in a line bundle.
+If the structure group is $G=Sp_4$ or $G=SO_5$ (recall the exceptional isomorphism $Sp_4\simeq Spin_5$, by which $\QQ^3 \cong \IGr(2,4)$, the symplectic Grassmannian of isotropic $2$-planes with respect to a non-degenerate skew-symmetric form), we need a vector bundle of rank $4$ or $5$ with an everywhere non-degenerate bilinear form, possibly with values in a line bundle.
 For $G=Sp_4$ we can choose $E=2\cO\oplus 2\cO(1)$, but we found no non-trivial solution for $SO_5$.
 In case (2), the base variety $X$ must be of dimension $7$ and index $6$, hence a del Pezzo manifold.
 For example it could be a cubic hypersurface in $\PP^8$ or the intersection of two quadrics in $\PP^9$.
 In case (1), $X$ must be of dimension $4$ and index divisible by $2$, so essentially a Mukai variety.